profile_picture

 Hello and welcome,

-I am a PhD candidate in the Department of Political Science at Stony Brook University.
-My dissertation measures risk aversion of elected officials in the US Congress using speeches (text) from the Congressional Record.
-My committee is chaired by Professor Ryan Vander Wielen and includes Professor Michael Peress and Professor Stanley Feldman.
+I am a PhD graduate from the Department of Political Science at Stony Brook University where I also remain an adjunct lecturer.
+My dissertation measured the risk aversion of elected officials in the U.S. Congress using speeches (text) from the Congressional Record.
+My committee was chaired by Professor Ryan Vander Wielen and included Professor Michael Peress and Professor Stanley Feldman.

-The first chapter of my dissertation presents a methods-based approach for measuring traits of legislators using text/speech data.
-My second and third chapters examine how risk aversion influences the progressive ambition of House members and their legislative styles, respectively.
+The first chapter of my dissertation presented a methods-based approach for measuring traits of legislators using text/speech data.
+My second and third chapters examined how risk aversion influences the progressive ambition of House members and their legislative styles, respectively.

-Outside of school, I enjoy biking, camping, and GT3/4 racing.
+Outside of work, I enjoy biking, Magic: The Gathering, RCs, GT3/4 racing, and coding.

 Thank you for visiting my personal website!
-You may find my current CV at the top of the page.
-You may reach me via email at samuel [dot] jens [@] stonybrook [dot] edu.
+You may find my LinkedIn profile at the top of the page.
+You may reach me via email at samuel [dot] a [dot] jens [@] gmail [dot] com.

 Interests